adriano282/kafka-connect-cdc-example/README.md

-# Simple Demonstration of CDC using Kafka Connect
+# Example of CDC using Kafka Connect

-This project is a simple implementation of a CDC for SQLServer using Kafka Connect and MongoDB as sink
+This project is a example implementation of a CDC for SQLServer using Kafka Connect and MongoDB as sink.

-It's structured using Docker containers and docker-compose orquestrator.
+It's structured using Docker containers and docker-compose orquestrator tool.

 ## Requirements
 - [docker-compose] (https://docs.docker.com/compose/install/)
 - [docker] (https://docs.docker.com/get-docker/)

 ## Kafka Web Interfaces
 - [Landoop] UI (http://localhost:3030)

 ## Kafka REST Apis